-School system finances: A survey of the finances of school systems in the US.
+School System Finances: This dataset was developed through a survey of the finances of school systems in the US.

-The US National Center for Education Statistics: Data on educational institutions and education demographics from the US and around the world.
+The US National Center for Education Statistics: This site hosts data on educational institutions and education demographics from the US and around the world.

-The UK Data Service: The UK’s largest collection of social, economic and population data.
+The UK Data Service: The UK’s largest collection of social, economic and population data can be found here.

-Data USA: A comprehensive visualization of US public data.
+Data USA: This site has a comprehensive visualization of US public data.

 Finance & Economics Datasets for Machine Learning

 Where can I download finance and economics datasets for machine learning?

 Machine learning is proving to be a golden opportunity for the financial sector.
 Financial quantitative records are kept for decades, so the industry is perfectly suited for machine learning.
 In fact, machine learning is already transforming finance and investment banking for algorithmic trading, stock market predictions, and fraud detection.
 In economics, machine learning can be used to test economic models and predict citizen behavior.

 Quandl: A good source for economic and financial data – useful for building models to predict economic indicators or stock prices.